whitexie/devtools/README.md

 ### Development Guide

-Currently Vite DevTools only supports build time inspectation, to develop this project, you first need to build itself to get the Rolldown meta for testing.
+Currently Vite DevTools only supports build time inspection, to develop this project, you first need to build itself to get the Rolldown meta for testing.

 Run `pnpm build` first and then run `pnpm dev` to start the dev server.